HGData/action-setup-elixir/README.md

     build-flags: --all-warnings --warnings-as-errors
 ```

-Note that there _must_ be a tag reference.
+Note that there _must_ be a tag/branch reference.